 The key: diversity in AI professions

 There are hidden risks of developing biased solutions when designing algorithms or collecting data.
 Bias can also exist in the way problems are solved.
 To avoid the risks and design more inclusive algorithms, it’s important to ensure better team diversity among AI specialists and also raise awareness of these issues among experts.

 Today, according to the World Economic Forum (2), only 22% of AI expert, designer or developer professions are female.
 A particular effort must therefore be made so that both women and men can acquire the same level of expertise and have the same opportunities throughout their careers.

 At Orange, we know that integrating more women is as beneficial to them as it is for the advancement of new technologies that can enable progress for everyone.

 14 %: this is the proportion of women in the EU graduating in STEM (Science, Technology, Engineering and Mathematics)

 Our diversity commitment

+Gender diversity is a question of equality and also a priority for progress.
 For more than 15 years, we have been proactive when it comes to professional diversity, especially within technical or digital roles.
-Today the feminisation rate is 36% for our workforce worldwide.
-Our commitment also extends to women’s access to leadership roles.
-By 2025, we aim to reach 35% women in leadership roles and parity within talent pools.
+Today female representation is 35.6% as at 31 December 2020 for our workforce worldwide.

 Gender diversity in digital professions will enable the development of inclusive and trustworthy AI.
 At Orange, only skills count.